deaddog/deaddog.github.io/_posts/2019-08-04-Fluent-ReadLine.md

 ``` csharp
 var number = ColorConsole.ReadLine<int>( ... );
 ```
-For brevity I will remove the `ColorConsole` prefix in the following.
+For brevity I will remove the `ColorConsole`{:.csharp} prefix in the following.

 The method supports a range of optional parameters which allows a developer to configure how the method should behave.
 These parameters are: